linkeddatacenter/kees/README.md

 TODO: KEES language profile restrictions is formally expressed in [SHACL constraints file](v1/kees-profile.rdf)

-**Here are a set of other terms currently on evaluation**
+**Here are a set of proposed terms to be discuss:**

-**kees:Question** states a knowlege base key question and the answer method.
-A question is answered by a sparql Query operation

 **kees:KBConfigGraph** states a linked data graph that contains statements that describes the knowledge base itself as a set of RDF triples.

 **kees:Reasoning** is the process (i.e. an activity) of evaluating Rules and Axioms.
 The evaluation results can be stored results in the knowledge base (materializing) or just used by the query processor (e.g. SPARQL a endpoint)

 **kees:TBoxGraph** states a linked data graph that contains only TBOX statements.

-TODO: A **kees:AccrualPolicy** states when a named graph SOULD be created or updated and what to do if there are errors in the acctual process.
+**kees:AccrualPolicy** states when a named graph SOULD be created or updated and what to do if there are errors in the acctual process.

-TODO:  A **kees:AccrualMethod** states what process to use to accrual data (e.g. an Exctract Trasform Load process) with all needed additional paramethers
+A **kees:AccrualMethod** states what process to use to accrual data (e.g. an Exctract Trasform Load process) with all needed additional paramethers

 ## The KEES workflow